 The Company sells commodities and other products, including metals, vehicles, automotive components, machinery, chemicals and food.
-For sales of such goods, a contract's performance
+For sales of such goods, a contract's performance obligations are satisfied at the point in time when control of the goods passes to the customer.

+Specifically, the Company recognizes revenue from the sale of goods at the point in time when the goods have been delivered to the delivery location specified in the contract with the customer or the goods have passed the customer's acceptance inspection, the Company has a right to receive the payment for the delivered goods, and legal title to and physical possession of the goods and the significant risks and rewards related to ownership of the goods have all been transferred to the customer.
 Further, the Company engages in providing services, including construction contracts.
 For these transactions, the performance obligations are satisfied over time based on the terms and conditions of the contracts.
-The Company measures progress towards complete satisfaction of performance obligations for the purpose of depicting the Company's performance in transferring control of goods or services promised to the customer, and recognizes revenues by measuring the progress towards completion.
-Principally using input methods based on costs incurred for measuring progress, the Company determines the appropriate method for measuring progress after considering the details of each transaction as well as the nature of the goods or services.
+The Company measures progress towards complete satisfaction of performance obligations for the purpose of depicting the Company's performance in transferring control of goods or services promised to the customer, and recognizes revenues by measuring the progress, the Company determines the appropriate methods based on costs incurred for measuring progress, the company determines the appropriate method for measuring progress after considering the details of each transaction as well as the nature of the goods or services.